-- (a) Medical screening examinations, within the capability of the Hospital, will be performed on all individuals who come to the Hospital requesting examination or treatment to determine the presence of an emergency medical condition.
-Qualified medical personnel who can perform medical screening examinations within applicable Hospital policies and procedures are defined as an Emergency Department physician, nurse practitioner, or physician's assistant with appropriate clinical privileges. - (b) The results of the medical screening examination must be documented within 24 hours of the conclusion of an Emergency Department visit or prior to transfer.
+- Medical screening examinations, within the capability of the Hospital, will be performed on all individuals who come to the Hospital requesting examination or treatment to determine the presence of an emergency medical condition.
+Qualified medical personnel who can perform medical screening examinations within applicable Hospital policies and procedures are defined as a physician, or a nurse practitioner, with appropriate clinical privileges.. - (b) The results of the medical screening examination must be documented within 24 hours of the conclusion of an Emergency Department visit or prior to transfer.

 10.3.
-On-Call Responsibilities:
+Contents of Emergency Record: